torn-flight-club/flight-club-wiki/docs-public/How-Does-it-Work/index.md

 title: How Does it Work?
 ---

 1. To register for the Flight Club.
 Please visit [tornflight.club](https://tornflight.club) and enter your PUBLIC API key.
 Our TOS can be found [here](https://tornflight.club/tos); read it before you access our system.
 Once you have entered our API key, press login, and you are offically a member of the Flight Club.
-Also join our [Discord](https://discord.gg/G7MRhvzqAG) and ask a member of management for the TFC role.
+Also join our [Discord](https://discord.gg/G7MRhvzqAG) and our system will automatically assign TFC member role, this may take up to an hour but it auto runs every hour please be patient.

 2. Do I have to fly for sets?